Welcome to the Ward M. Canaday Center for Special Collections!

 Other Catalogs: OhioLINK | WorldCat | Public Library | SearchOhio

-Featured digital collections: Digitized Ward M. Canaday Center manuscript collections | Digitized records from the University Archives | Blockhouse (Yearbook) | Carl Joseph Memorial Library Collection | UT Places
+Search the University of Toledo Digital RepositoryFeatured digital collections: Canaday Center Manuscript Collections | University Archives | Blockhouse (Yearbook) | Carl Joseph Memorial Library Collection | Collegians (1919-2000) | Theses and Dissertations | UT Places